The 2021 VIRTUAL Palm Springs Photo Festival Portfolio Review:

 For complete details, click HERE.

 Prices are $480 for 6 reviews.
 A 10% discount is applied to 12 or more reviews.

-Our recommendation is to spend as many days at the festival as possible to have the widest range of reviewer choices.
+Our recommendation is to spend as many days in the program as possible to have the widest range of reviewer choices.
 Most reviewers participate on two or more days.

 Please Note: To sign up for Portfolio Reviews, you must be registered for the day.